ChrisK91/chrisk91.github.io/content/post/2021-08-12-Medical-checklists.md

 ## Technical aspects

-The site itsels is built with Hugo.
+The site itself is built with Hugo.
 With new projects, I try to incorporate a few things for me to learn.
 I was already a bit familiar with Hugo, but this time I wanted to start from the ground up.
-Starting with the naked tailwind based [theme from @dirkolbrich](https://github.com/dirkolbrich/hugo-theme-tailwindcss-starter){:target="_blank"}, I've modified slightly and added bilangual support.
+Starting with the naked tailwind based [theme from @dirkolbrich](https://github.com/dirkolbrich/hugo-theme-tailwindcss-starter){:target="_blank"}, I've modified slightly and added bilingual support.

 Thanks to the new GitHub Actions, there is now an action to build a Hugo page, without relying on third party services.

 The page itself is hosted on GitHub pages, and the code-behind-repository is publicly available via [@ChrisK91/Checklists](https://github.com/chrisk91/checklists){:target="_blank"}.

-There are a few calculators, which are based on Vue.js (since I don't really know about the new js stuff).
+There are a few calculators, which are based on Vue.js (since I don't really know about the new JavaScript stuff).
 But they work, and that's enough for me.
 The site itself is fully static, since I wanted to package it as a web app, so it works without internet connectivity.
 But so far I didn't have too much luck with that...
 Especially offline caching makes this difficult.

-If you're interested in the new page, head over to [medist.org](https://medist.org){:target="_blank"}, and have a look around.
-I'm looking forward to see you there!
+If you're interested in the new page, head over to [medist.org](https://medist.org), and have a look around.
+I'm looking forward to seeing you there!